bwsw/cs-vault-server/README.md

 ## Integration tests

+A machine which is being used to run integration tests have to have docker client.

 1. Add local environment variables:
     * `IT_KAFKA_HOST` - host of Kafka, for example - "localhost"
     * `IT_KAFKA_PORT` - port of Kafka, for example - "9092"